 No matter how many different types of software programs your school provides to students, you need a way to track all of them in one place.
 It doesn’t make sense to try to track different agreements separately.

 Keeping all your software regulations in one place ensures that you set up access in a way that respects the agreements you’ve already made.
-That way, you won’t risk losing access by accidentally violating the end-user agreement.
+In doing so, you won’t risk losing access by accidentally violating the end-user agreement.

 Track Student Access

 You know what you need to do to respect your software rules and regulations.
-However, without a way to track student access, you can’t be sure they do.
+However, you can’t be sure they do without a way to track student access.

 Create Renewal Notifications

 Software licenses don’t last forever.
-You need to have ways to keep up with renewal and monitor changes in end-user agreements.
+You should have ways to keep up with renewal and monitor changes in end-user agreements.

 Many programs renew automatically.
-However, some of them increase prices, and can do this without notifying you.
-Creating renewal notifications helps you to stay on top of software access prices and ensures you know what you’re agreeing to with automatic renewal.
+However, some of them increase prices and can do this without notifying you.
+Creating renewal notifications helps you stay on top of software access prices and ensures you know what you agree to with automatic renewal.

 Asset Panda understands the importance of providing software access to your students.